-Join Greg Sowell for an in-depth discussion in this video Hardware specification, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video Hardware specification, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] Switch transmission speeds and capabilities…seem to increase exponentially every few years.…But does this mean you need the newest…$10,000 switch?…Often, the answer is no.…One of the first decisions to make when sizing your switch…is to determine the number of ports you need.…This is easiest to do by starting at the start.…Create a network diagram.…I don't care if you write it on the back of a napkin.…Just draw it out.…If you have an overhead diagram of your office,…this works well too.…